roadev/work-contributions-showcase/README.md

-# Juan David Roa Valencia - Web Development Portfolio
+# Juan David Roa Valencia - Web Development / Frontend Portfolio

-## This is a WIP (Work In Progress)—less than 10% of the portfolio.
+## This is a WIP (Work In Progress)—less than 20% of the portfolio.
 Most projects are private, so I need permission from past employers in most cases!

 ## Introduction